daniellewisdialexa/spaceweather/README.md

 ## Endpoints
-Currently only http is configured
+Currently, only http is configured
 There are two supported data sources from the DONKI NASA API:
 FLR - Solar flare
 CME - Coronal mass ejection